Novemburr/checkerupper/README.md

 Include what each error code means at the bottom of the email, only once;

+Investigate 503 also showing up when a 403 is present;

 #USAGE:

 Populate a sites.txt file with the sites you wish to check in the same directory as auto_checker.sh;